killerfrienddk/Opentdb-Trivia/README.md

 ### If I had more time, there are a few things I would like to improve:

 1. Add error handling for when there are no more questions left.
-2. Implement modals, such as one that appears when you log in, asking you to start a game or select a difficulty level.
+2. Implement modals, such as one that appears when you log in, asking you to start a game and select a difficulty level to start on.
 3. Make the results page in to a modal instead of having it as a page.
-4. Implement measures to prevent users from accessing the results page and seeing all of the results.
+4. Implement measures to prevent users from accessing the results page and seeing all of the results before the quiz is over.
 5. Add toasts for certain actions.
 6. Enhance the styling of the nav bar.
-While it's not a major focus of the project, adding a user menu could make it look better.
-However, it's currently sufficient as it scales well.
+It was not really my focus of the project, adding a burger menu could make it look better.
+However, it's currently sufficient as it scales well for mobile.
-7. Create a tooltip script using a directive.
+7. Create a tooltip script using vue directive.
 8. Develop more custom components to reuse on the site.
 9. Find a way to remove hash tags from the URL.
 Currently, if the hash mode is not used, the page will not work when reloaded and will return a 404 error on GitHub Pages.
-10. Allow the usage of enter on the login page.

 ## Other interesting things that I did while building this.
 #### Randomizing the choices